Difference between electrical and electronics (2024)

-The electrical term is mostly related to high AC voltages, transmission, and generation of high power.
+Electronics engineering is the sub-field of electrical engineering.
+Everything started with electrical engineering but with time new subfields of electrical engineering emerged and electronics is one of those subfields.
+The electrical term is mostly related to high AC voltages, transmission, and high power generation.
 While electronics is more about low voltages, power, control, and safety systems.

 Electrical engineering is the first and the oldest engineering discipline.
 In the early days, this field was mainly concerned with the generation, distribution, and transmission of high power and voltage across the world.